gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

    sgx.trusted_files.cachain = "file:certs/test-ca-sha256.crt"

-The ``libsecret_prov_attest.so`` library provides the in-enclave logic to attest the SGX enclave, Graphene instance, and the application running in it to the remote secret-provisioning server.
-Graphene needs to locate this library, so let's copy it to our working directory::
+The ``libsecret_prov_attest.so`` library provides the in-enclave logic to attest the SGX enclave, Gramine instance, and the application running in it to the remote secret-provisioning server.
+Gramine needs to locate this library, so let's copy it to our working directory::

-   cp ../ra-tls-secret-prov/libs/libsecret_prov_attest.so ./
+   cp <gramine repository>/CI-Examples/ra-tls-secret-prov/libs/libsecret_prov_attest.so ./

 Building and Executing End-To-End PyTorch Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^